moisespr/saloodo/README.md

 ## Documentation

-You can access a live API documentation along with a SwaggerUI interface at: http://www.moisesrosa.com/
+You can access a SwaggerUI interface to play with the API at: http://www.moisesrosa.com/

 * [Usage](#usage)